A-Maze-Ball/gym-sphero/README.md

 ## Async Methods
 Along with the usual `step` and `reset` functions, we also provide the async equivalents, `step_async` and `reset_async`.

+## Color Codes
+- Green: Ready to run or running episodes
+- Red (flash): Collision detected.
+- White: Running aim procedure.
+During aim procedure Sphero will turn of LED on and off.
+- Blue: End of episode and environment needs to be reset.